jsarafajr/jsarafajr.github.io/_posts/2015-08-30-Accessing-to-AngularJS-from-the-Console.md

 _Image from [dev.chrome.com](https://developer.chrome.com)_

 ## Getting $scope
-Pick an element in the HTML panel of the developer tools and type this in the console
+Pick an element in the HTML panel of the developer tools and type in the console

 ```javascript
 // Angular JS